faneder/dialogflow-urgent-helper-nodejs/README.md

 1. Open [Dialogflow's *Integrations* page]((https://console.dialogflow.com/api-client/#/agent//integrations)), from the left navigation menu and open the *Integration Settings* menu for Actions on Google.
 1. Enable *Auto-preview changes* and Click *Test*.
 This will open the Actions on Google simulator.
 1. Click *View* to open the Actions on Google simulator.
-1. Type `Talk to talk to dear urgent helper` in the simulator, or say `OK Google, talk to dear urgent helper` to any Actions on Google enabled device signed into your developer account.
+1. Type `Talk to Urgent Helper` in the simulator, or say `OK Google, talk to Urgent Helper` to any Actions on Google enabled device signed into your developer account.

 For more detailed information on deployment, see the [documentation](https://developers.google.com/actions/dialogflow/deploy-fulfillment).